nhsd-exeter/dos-integration/README.md

 ### Remove deployment with commit tag

-You can remove a task deployment using a single command to create a tag which then runs an AWS codebuild stage that will undeploy that environment
+You can remove a task deployment using a single command to create a tag which then runs an AWS CodeBuild project that will undeploy that environment

     make tag-commit-to-destroy-environment ENVIRONMENT=[environment to destroy] COMMIT=[short commit hash] e.g. make tag-commit-to-destroy-environment ENVIRONMENT=di-363 COMMIT=2bc43dd // This destroys the di-363 task environment

 ### Remove deployment on Pull Request merge

-When a pull request is merged it will run an AWS Codebuild project that will destroy the environment if it exists.
+When a pull request is merged it will run an AWS CodeBuild project that will destroy the environment if it exists.
-The codebuild stage can be found within the development-pipeline terraform stack.
+The AWS CodeBuild project can be found within the development-pipeline terraform stack.

 ### Secrets